FAU-LAP/NOMAD-CAMELS/README.md

 New features:
 - Retry on error for VISA-devices

+Fixes:
+- Now the For-Loop (and children of it) display the "start - min - max - stop" preview correctly

 ## 0.1.8
 Fixes:
 - finalize steps of instruments are now being called